Fenyes Estate Gardens

 During the early twentieth century, the property included two greenhouses and an “insectorium,” where Dr. Adalbert Fenyes pursued his entomological studies.
 The renowned American artist Richard E. Miller captured the resplendent beauty of the garden in his 1917 painting Dappled Light — a view from Eva Fenyes’ garden studio.

 Today’s visitors are charmed by the lushly landscaped grounds.
-A shady oasis of towering trees and abundant ferns harbors the quaint Finnish Folk Art Museum, just steps away from the History Center’s Exhibit Halls and Library facilities.
-Hundreds of exotic crinum lilies and amaryllis belladonna bloom throughout the spring and summer months beside a meandering stream that cuts across the property.
+A shady oasis of towering trees and abundant greenery surround the quaint Finnish Folk Art Museum, just steps away from the History Center’s Exhibition Hall and Library facilities.
+Seasonal blooms enhance the gardens throughout the spring and summer months.
 Wide swaths of lawn, with the magnificent Fenyes Mansion as their backdrop, are perfect for strolling.

 With the elegance and idyllic quality of a tucked-away jewel, the Fenyes Estate Gardens are the perfect location for weddings and corporate events.
-Please click the following links for more information on planning a wedding or another type of event.
+Please click the following links for more information on planning a wedding ceremony or other type of event.

 Visitors are welcome to tour the grounds during Museum hours.